Buyer Fit Snapshot

 Key factors that change cost, quality, and performance

 If you’re pricing custom food containers with logo, start with the obvious drivers: material, size, print colors, quantity, and structure complexity.
 A plain single-wall paper bowl is cheaper than a heavily lined soup cup with a custom die-cut lid.
 More print colors usually mean more setup or more production complexity.
 A unique shape can require custom tooling.
-And packaging style matters too.
+Packaging style matters too.
 A nested stack of clamshells packs differently than flat-packed soup cups, which means freight can jump even when the unit price looks fine on paper.
-A quote for 10,000 clamshells in Ningbo can look beautiful right up until shipping shows up and ruins the mood.
+A quote for 10,000 clamshells shipped from Guangzhou to Istanbul might show $1.35 per unit on paper but once you add the sea freight, import duties, and a 18-22 business days lead time to allow for factory buffer and ocean crossings, the landed cost is very different.

 How do you order custom food containers with logo?